 Capital accounts - capital accounts of all type of businesses are permanent accounts.
 This includes owner's capital account in sole proprietorship, partners' capital accounts in partnerships; and capital stock, reserve accounts, and retained earnings in corporations.

 Unlike temporary accounts, permanent accounts are not closed at the end of the accounting period.
 Hence, they are measure cumulatively.
-For example, the Cash balance of last year is carried onto the next year.
-If at the end of 2015 the company had Cash amounting to $100,000, that amount will be carried as the beginning balance of cash in 2016.
-If cash increased by $50,000 during 2016, then the ending balance would be $150,000.
-This amount will again be carried onto 2017.
+For example, the balance of Cash in the previous year is carried onto the next year.
+If at the end of 2020 the company had Cash amounting to $100,000, that amount will be carried as the beginning balance of cash in 2021.
+If cash increased by $50,000 during 2021, then the ending balance would be $150,000.
+This amount will again be carried onto 2022.
 And the cycle goes on.

 Temporary accounts are not carried onto the next accounting period.
 They are measured from period to period only.
 Temporary accounts include revenues, expenses, and withdrawals.
 They are closed at the end of every year so as not to be mixed with the income and expenses of the next periods.
-This way, users would be able know how much income was generated in 2015, 2016, 2017, and so on.
-Temporary accounts are closed/incorporated into capital at the end of the accounting period.
+This way, users would be able know how much income was generated in 2019, 2020, 2021, and so on.
+Temporary accounts are closed into capital at the end of the accounting period.